mkKurish/Notes/README.md

 - setting up the change of the general graphic theme of the application (light theme and dark theme)
 - deleting notes to the “trash”
 - expanding the number of supported menu languages
-- вata synchronization using a system of accounts and remote servers
+- data synchronization using a system of accounts and remote servers